Lactic acid is a vital component for the proper working of the body. It increases in concentration during exercise but does not cause muscle soreness.

 If the tests detect lactic acidosis, the doctor will work to diagnose and treat its underlying cause.
 Treatment will allow the body to dispose of the lactic acid in the usual way.

+High levels of lactic acid in the blood can lead to hyperlactatemia and lactic acidosis.
 Specific health conditions can increase a person’s risk of developing hyperlactatemia and lactic acidosis.
-Without treatment, lactic acidosis can result in serious health complications.